 In a healthy dog, ACTH is secreted by the pituitary gland and stimulates the adrenal glands to produce or secrete cortisol.
-As the blood cortisol level increases, it causes the pituitary gland to lower its production of ACTH, which results in a lowering of the blood cortisol level - this is called a negative feedback loop.
-This feedback loop is capable of causing rapid changes in blood cortisol levels in response to the body's needs.
-Mimicking what happens naturally, when healthy dogs are given an injection of synthetic cortisol (dexamethasone), the production of ACTH is suppressed, as is the production of cortisol.
-The Low Dose Dexamethasone Suppression Test requires three blood samples.
-The first sample is taken prior to dexamethasone injection, and the second and third samples are taken 4 and 8 hours after injection.
+As the blood cortisol level increases, it causes the pituitary gland to lower its production of ACTH, which results in lowering the blood cortisol level; this is called a negative feedback loop.
+This feedback loop can cause rapid changes in blood cortisol levels in response to the body's needs.
+Mimicking what happens naturally, when healthy dogs are given an injection of synthetic cortisol (dexamethasone), the production of ACTH and cortisol is suppressed.

-With Cushing's disease, this negative feedback loop is diminished or lost because cortisol is high all the time.
-If the patient has pituitary origin Cushing's disease, the negative feedback mechanism is only diminished, so we expect to see a small decrease in the 4- or 8-hour cortisol levels from the pre-injection sample.
-With adrenal origin Cushing's disease, the negative feedback loop is lost, so we do not see any reduction in blood cortisol concentrations at either the 4- or 8-hour cortisol levels.
+Cushing's disease diminishes or loses this negative feedback loop because cortisol is always high.
+If the patient has pituitary origin Cushing's disease, the negative feedback mechanism is only diminished, so a slight decrease in the four or eight-hour cortisol levels from the pre-injection sample is expected.
+With adrenal origin Cushing's disease, the negative feedback loop is lost, so there is no reduction in blood cortisol concentrations at either the four or eight-hour cortisol levels.

-In most instances, the low dose dexamethasone suppression test will allow the diagnosis of Cushing's disease to be made, and will indicate of the type of Cushing's disease (pituitary versus adrenal origin) that is present.
+In most instances, the low dose dexamethasone suppression test will allow the diagnosis of Cushing's disease and indicate the type of Cushing's disease (pituitary versus adrenal origin) present.

-How does the high-dose dexamethasone suppression test work?
+How does the high-dose dexamethasone suppresion test work?

-This test works on the same principle as the low dose test, and is used when no reductions in cortisol levels are seen on the low dose test.
-The purpose is to determine definitively which type of Cushing's disease we are dealing with.
+This test works on the same principle as the low dose test and is used when no reductions in cortisol levels are seen on the low dose test.
+The purpose is to determine which type of Cushing's disease is present.
 In rare instances with pituitary origin Cushing's disease, the negative feedback loop is more resistant to the effects of dexamethasone.
 A higher dosage of this synthetic cortisol may be required to overcome this resistance and demonstrate the negative feedback mechanism.
-If there is a reduction in cortisol levels at either 4 and/or 8 hours after the higher dose of dexamethasone, then we have diagnosed pituitary origin Cushing's disease.
-If the levels do not budge from the high values of the pre-injection sample, then the diagnosis is adrenal origin Cushing's disease.
+If there is a reduction in cortisol levels at four or eight hours after the higher dose of dexamethasone, the diagnosis is pituitary origin Cushing's disease.
+If the levels do not budge from the high values of the pre-injection sample, the diagnosis is adrenal origin Cushing's disease.

-Endogenous (originating from within the body) ACTH concentration can be measured in blood samples as a screening test for the diagnosis of Cushing's disease.
-With pituitary origin Cushing's disease an increased concentration of endogenous ACTH will be found in the blood.
-With adrenal origin Cushing's disease, or with iatrogenic Cushing's disease (caused by cortisol containing medications), the amount of endogenous ACTH in the blood will be decreased.
-Unfortunately, the concentrations of ACTH found in blood with these different types of Cushing's disease may overlap and not allow a clear differentiation of the cause of the disease.
+Endogenous (originating from within the body) ACTH concentration can be measured in blood samples to distinguish pituitary from adrenal origin Cushing's disease.
+With pituitary origin, Cushing's disease, an increased concentration of endogenous ACTH will be found in the blood.
+With adrenal origin Cushing's disease or iatrogenic Cushing's disease (caused by cortisol-containing medications), the amount of endogenous ACTH in the blood will decrease.
+Unfortunately, the concentrations of ACTH found in blood with these different types of Cushing's disease may overlap and not allow clear differentiation of the cause of the disease.

-In most instances, a combination of these tests either will allow us to make a diagnosis of Cushing's disease, or will allow us to rule out the disease in your pet.
-Occasionally, additional testing such as abdominal radiographs (X-rays) or ultrasound may be required to determine whether an adrenal tumor is present.
+In most instances, a combination of these tests will either allow for a diagnosis of Cushing's disease or will rule out the disease in your pet.
+Additional testing, such as abdominal ultrasound, may be required to determine whether an adrenal tumor is present.